 All private improvements will be installed by the applicant at their expense and will require prior approval of plans and building permits.
-With recommended Conditions of Approval, this criterion is met.
+With recommended Conditions of Approval A17 and A23, this standard is met.

 TDC 74.140 Construction Timing.

 - (1) All the public improvements required under this chapter must be completed and accepted by the City prior to the issuance of a Certificate of Occupancy. - (2) All private improvements required under this Chapter must be approved by the City prior to the issuance of a Certificate of Occupancy.